Teach-High-Schoolers-Personal-Health

 What are other ways you are choosing to parent on purpose during this pandemic?

+My Mom was rarely confused about her role as a parental authority figure when raising my sister and me.
 She knew that her “job” was to raise adults who could capably move out of her home at the age of majority.
+She didn’t worry about my grades in school or my performance on my softball or tennis teams.

 1. Be the parent, not the pal

-Remember to surround yourself with friends your age and be confident being the adult role model that your son or daughter needs.
+Remember to surround yourself with friends your age and be confident in being the adult role model that your son or daughter needs.

 2. Claim your destination